Pomax/react-onclickoutside/README.md

 This HOC supports stateless components as of v5.7.0, and uses pure class notation rather than `createClass` as of v6.

+This HOC is a pure ES6 implementation as of v6.x - if you need ES5 code you can either use 5.x or below, or set up your build to perform ES5 conversion for you.

 ## Installation

 Use `npm`: